Incorporation process

 Foreign investment limited liability company in general

-- Establish the company by signing the deed of establishment (which includes the articles of association) and file an application for the ratification of the deed of establishment to the MOLHR and for obtaining the company's legal entity status.
+• Establish the company by signing the deed of establishment (which includes the articles of association).
+Then, after being registered with and approved by the MOLHR by the issuance of MOLHR Decree, the company will obtain legal entity status.
 The MOLHR’s online/registration system will additionally issue a taxpayer identification number (Nomor Pokok Wajib Pajak or NPWP) to the newly established company.

-- Apply for a Business Identification Number (NIB) through the Online Single Submission (OSS) system maintained by the OSS Agency.
+• Apply for a Business Identification Number (NIB) through the Online Single Submission (OSS) system maintained by the OSS Agency, currently adopting a risk-based approach (RBA).
 The NIB also applies as a Company Registration Certificate (TDP), Importer’s Identification Number (API), customs access and initial mandatory manpower reporting.
-If foreign manpower is going to be employed, an application for license to use foreign manpower may additionally be submitted through OSS.
+If foreign manpower is going to be employed, an application of a license to utilize foreign manpower may additionally be submitted through the OSS.
 Acquiring an NIB means that the company has participated in health and manpower social security programs.

 Ireland